Can You Get Coronavirus From Your Mail?

-Coronavirus spreads via respiratory droplets that are produced when an infected person coughs or sneezes, according to the Centers for Disease Control and Prevention.
+Coronavirus spreads via respiratory droplets that are produced when an infected person coughs or sneezes, according to the Public Health Agency of Canada.
 And it can cling to surfaces.
 Softer materials, such as fabric or carpeting, are less likely to pass on the virus than frequently-touched hard surfaces, including metal subway poles or elevator buttons, reports Harvard Health Publishing.
 But where do cardboard boxes rank?

 Advertisement